dfrappart/dfrappart.github.io/_posts/2025-06-18-Still_more_on_Gateway_API.markdown

 ```

-At this point, the application is only accessible internally, through any pod actually
+With the default ClusterIP service configuration, the application is only accessible internally, through any pod actually.

 ```bash